MicrosoftDocs/azure-docs/articles/iot-accelerators/iot-accelerators-remote-monitoring-integrate-time-series-insights.md

 # Integrate Azure Time Series Insights with Remote Monitoring
 Azure Time Series Insights is a fully managed analytics, storage, and visualization service for managing IoT-scale time-series data in the cloud.
 You can use Time Series Insights to store and manage time-series data, explore and visualize events simultaneously, conduct root-cause analysis, and to compare multiple sites and assets.

 Our solution accelerator now provides automatic deployment and integration with Time Series Insights*.
-In this how-to you will learn how to configure Time Series Insights for an existing Remote Monitoring solution that does not have Time Series Insights.
+In this how-to you will learn how to configure Time Series Insights for an existing Remote Monitoring solution that does not already include Time Series Insights.

 > [!NOTE]
-> Time Series Insights is not yet available in Mooncake.
-All Mooncake Remote Monitoring deployments will continue to use Cosmos DB for all storage.
+> Time Series Insights is not yet available in Azure China Cloud.
+New deployments in Azure China Cloud will continue to use Cosmos DB for all storage.

 ## Prerequisites